-(ii) The creditors
+The creditors

-The petition for opening insolvency proceeding may also be filed by any creditor who has an uncontested claim against the debtor which is quantifiable and has become due, but which has not been paid for more than 90 days.
+The petition for opening insolvency proceedings may also be filed by any creditor who has an uncontested claim against the debtor which is quantifiable and has become due, but which has not been paid for more than 90 days.
 The value of the claim must be minimum RON 45,000.
 This RON 45,000 minimum claim should be the net value resulting from offsetting the creditor's and the debtor's claims against each other.

-(iii) Other persons or institutions
+Other persons or institutions

-Other persons or institutions, such as the National Bank of Romania and the Commission for the Supervision of Insurances, may begin the insolvency proceeding in respect of entities under their supervision and control.
+Other persons or institutions, such as the National Bank of Romania and the Financial Supervision Authority, may begin the insolvency proceeding in respect of entities under their supervision and control.